clubajax/AMDUnit/README.md

 	      /bar
 	        bar.test.js

-Since the starting point is the `/AMD Unit/runner.html` or `/AMD Unit/main.js` (for Node.js) the paths should be relative to the `/AMD Unit` folder.
-The config file would need to set the baseUrl to point to `/src`, and then there should be a `paths` setting for the `AMD Unit` folder, set to `amd-unit` (needed internaly).
+Since the starting point is the `/AMDUnit/runner.html` or `/AMDUnit/main.js` (for Node.js) the paths should be relative to the `/AMDUnit` folder.
+The config file would need to set the baseUrl to point to `/src`, and then there should be a `paths` setting for the `AMDUnit` folder, set to `amd-unit` (needed internaly).
 It is optional to set additonal paths for test files. `suites` is an array of paths pointing to test files.